How to Start Eating Plant-Based

 Plan for stumbling blocks

-It’s almost a certainty that you will fall off the wagon at some point during your plant-based journey—we are human, after all.
-The key is not to avoid these failures, but rather to learn how to bounce back from them (similar to meditation, where the goal, at least for beginners, is not necessarily to stop all thoughts but to learn how to come back to the present moment after wandering away).
+It’s almost a certainty that you will fall off the wagon at some point during your plant-based journey — we are human, after all.
+The key is not to avoid these failures, but rather to learn how to bounce back from them (similar to meditation, where the goal is not necessarily to stop all thoughts but to learn how to come back to the present moment after wandering away).

 Consider the moments in which you think you might veer off track.
 Some common ones: going out with friends who don’t follow the plant-based diet, traveling for work or leisure, the holidays, or doughnut Friday.